-Some men get swelling in one or both legs after radiotherapy to the lymph nodes in the groin and pelvis.
+Some people get swelling in one or both legs after radiotherapy or surgery to the lymph nodes in the groin and pelvis.
 Sometimes swelling can also be in the lower part of the tummy (abdomen), penis or sac of skin around the testicles (the scrotum).

 Pain and heaviness